VOLT

 Results, exposures, and exports

-Completed analyses write their results into cluster storage and then project them back into the product in a few different ways.
+Completed analyses write results into cluster storage and project them into VOLT in several forms:

-Under the hood, most of this starts as MessagePack data and is then transformed into whatever representation the UI needs.
+Most of these start as MessagePack data and are transformed into the representation the UI requires.

 The Jobs system is the operational side of analysis.
-It tracks work across the team and gives you a separate place to monitor queue activity, running jobs, and retries.
+It tracks work across the team and provides a dedicated view for queue activity, running jobs, and retries.

 Team-wide job actions

-The jobs interface also exposes maintenance actions for the queue history, including clearing history, retrying failed work, and removing stale running jobs.
-Those actions are operational tools, so they matter most when you are supporting an active team workspace rather than running a one-off analysis by yourself.
+The jobs interface exposes maintenance actions for queue history: clearing history, retrying failed work, and removing stale running jobs.

 On this page